- Recommended delivery date is 4 days before your event. If your event is Saturday suggested delivery date is Tuesday.

 *In the event that a substitution may be necessary to make certain that your flowers are delivered on time, we take the utmost care in assuring that your order is as similar to your original flower choice as possible even if this means substituting flowers of higher value.
 While we will always try to inform under these circumstances, flower substitutions may be shipped without verbal confirmation from you.

-- Remove all leaves that fall below the water line.
+- Remove any leaves that fall below the water line.
+Leaves will mold or rot and cause bacteria to form and shorten the flower's life.

-- Immediately after cutting, place the stems in the prepared container.
+- Immediately after cutting, place the stems in the prepared water.

 - Keep flowers away from direct sunlight, drafts or excessive heat.